 Velvet Mesquite (Prosopis velutina)

+The Verde Valley is home to mesquite bosques, Spanish for "small forests."
+This sprawling tree was a critical resource for Verde Valley people.
 This tree produces an edible bean, which has been an important food source for both people and animals.
+The seeds and pods were ground into meal and baked into cakes that provided a staple protein.
 A tea of the bark, leaves, and pods has been used for stomach disorders, and sucking on a hard candy of the sap reduces heart burn.
 Honey from bees which seek the mesquite flower is also very popular.

 Desert Willow (Chilopsis linearis)